vadymvlm/Stilbite/README.md

 ## Get Started

-After cloning the project, follow these steps:
+Before cloning the project, follow these steps:
 1. Unity ([version](./Stilbite/ProjectSettings/ProjectVersion.txt)) with all required Build Support modules
    - Android
    - iOS
    - Linux Dedicated Server

+After cloning the project, follow these steps:
-2. Clone and remove the `.origin` suffix from [ProjectSettings.asset.origin](./Stilbite/ProjectSettings/ProjectSettings.asset.origin) to create `ProjectSettings.asset`.
+1. Clone and remove the `.origin` suffix from [ProjectSettings.asset.origin](./Stilbite/ProjectSettings/ProjectSettings.asset.origin) to create `ProjectSettings.asset`.
-3. After making changes in the Project Settings, merge changes from `ProjectSettings.asset` into [ProjectSettings.asset.origin](./Stilbite/ProjectSettings/ProjectSettings.asset.origin), and set empty value for `organizationId` `cloudProjectId`.
+2. After making changes in the Project Settings, merge changes from `ProjectSettings.asset` into [ProjectSettings.asset.origin](./Stilbite/ProjectSettings/ProjectSettings.asset.origin), and set empty value for `organizationId` `cloudProjectId`.
+3. Connect to the Cloud Project and select the Editor environment.
 4. Add Firebase credentials.
-5. Connect to the Cloud Project and select the Editor environment.

 ## Source Navigation Overview